-We monitor the quality and safety of private water supplies and recreation water.
+We check the quality and safety of private water supplies.

 Private water supplies

 A private water supply is one that is not provided by a water company.
 It is not a mains supply.
 Most private water supplies are in rural locations.
 They may be from wells, boreholes, springs or streams.
 We sample and risk assess these supplies.